cyverse-archive/metadactyl-clj/doc/endpoints/app-metadata/updated-admin.md

 so that they appear to contain just one step.
 Please see [Template JSON](#template-json) above for more information about the format of the response body.

+## Previewing Command Line Arguments

+*Unsecured Endpoint:* POST /arg-preview

+The app integration utility in the DE uses this service to obtain an example list of command-line arguments so that the user can tell what the command-line might look like without having to run a job using the app that is being integrated first.
+The request body is in the format described by [Template JSON](#template-json), above.
+The response body is in the same format as the `/arg-preview` service in the JEX.
+Please see the JEX documentation for more information.